atgreen/stack2shift/README.md

 ![alt text](select-vm.png "OpenStack VM selector")

-One selected, it will perform the actual migration and run the VMs in OpenShift:
+Once selected, it will perform the actual migration and run the VMs in OpenShift:

 ![alt text](migrate-vm.png "OpenStack to OpenShift migration")